April

 Purple Sprouting Broccoli

-Peak“Sweetest before it goes to seed.
+“Sweetest before it goes to seed.
 Tight florets, firm stems.”

 Jan – Apr